• Art Magazine

 Günther Förg's exhibition history is truly remarkable:

-The presence of his works at exhibitions began in 1980, his first solo exhibition, in the Munich Gallery Rüdiger Schöttle .
-It continues to this day, with a significant increase in Förg's art in group exhibitions, until shortly before the turn of the millennium it was at most a dozen a year, from 1999 two dozen.
+The presence of his works in exhibitions began in 1980 with his first solo exhibition, at the Munich gallery Rüdiger Schöttle .
+It continues to this day, with a significant increase in Förg's art in group exhibitions.
+Until shortly before the turn of the millennium, there were at most a dozen per year, and from 1999 onwards, there were already two dozen.

-In 2006 the third dozen was reached, it stayed that way for a long time and, of all things, went back to “only” around 30 group exhibitions in the artist's death year.
+In 2006, the third dozen had been reached, and it remained that way for a long time, declining to “only” around 30 group exhibitions in the year of the artist’s death.

 Between 1982 and today (2015) there were two years in which Günther Förg works could not be seen anywhere in the world in a solo exhibition.
 That was the years 1989 and 1994, but he was seen in 11 or 7 of his over 600 group exhibitions.

-It was "only" for individual exhibitions, including the Documenta IX and presentations in almost all important art centers in the world.
-Most of the exhibitions Günther Förgs took place in Germany (around 350), followed by around 60 exhibitions in the USA and in Austria and around 50 exhibitions in Switzerland and Spain.
+There were "only" around 200 solo exhibitions, including documenta IX and presentations in almost all major art centers around the world.
+Most of Günther Förg's exhibitions took place in Germany (around 350), followed by around 60 presentations in the USA and Austria, and around 50 exhibitions in Switzerland and Spain.

 62 galleries represent Günther Förg or now make the heirs happy, works of art by Günther Förg today bring at least high five -digit prices.